byexamples/byexample/docs/advanced/echo-filtering.md

 `byexample` disables this so it can capture the output of an example without having the *typed* example mixed with it.

-However not all the interpreters honors this and they may leave turned on the echo anyway.
+However not all the interpreters honor this and they may leave turned on the echo anyway.

 For example this shell example uses `stty` to re-enable the echoing: